 Go to bed when he goes to bed

 Depending on your situation, there might be days where it’s so tempting to stay up after everyone (including your hubby) has gone to bed so that you can get other stuff done or just have some alone time.
 Try to avoid this.
 Because going to bed at the same time as your husband can have a big impact on your marriage (for good or bad).

 There are several reasons for this.
 The first one is that it’s good for you to be available for him intimately if he needs it.
 But the other is just so you can end out the day together.
 It’s a special thing to curl up together to go to sleep.
 Even if you don’t cuddle all night, the initial laying down together is sort of an unspoken connection between each other.
 A way of saying “we’re in this crazy life together”.

 Stay up later TOGETHER for a date night in

 On nights when staying up late after the kids go to bed is an option, consider staying up late together and whip out a date night in idea.
 Whether that be just cuddling up on the couch for a movie together or something else a little more creative.
-If you need some ideas, you can download our free over 100 date night in ideas checklist below:
+If you need some ideas, you can check out my date night ideas post here.